Why Choose a Truck Accident Lawyer from Flick Law Firm for Your Case?

 Can I Sue for Being Hit by a Semi Truck?

-Yes you can usually sue if you are hit by a semi truck.
-Whether you can recover damages is a more complicated question.
-Answering this requires analyzing how your crash happened, whether you were injured and, if so, to what extent, available insurance coverage and other factors.
+Yes.
+You can usually sue if you are hit by a semi truck.
+Whether you can recover payment for damages is another question.
+Answering this requires analyzing how your crash happened, your injuries, available insurance coverage and other factors.

 Do Most Truck Accident Cases Go to Trial?

 No. Most truck accident cases do not go to trial.
-Nationally more than 90% of personal injury cases are resolved before trial.
+Nationally more than 90% of personal injury cases are resolved outside the courtroom.
 Experienced truck accident lawyers know that is true of truck accident lawsuits as well.

 What is my Truck Accident Injury Claim Time Limit?

-You may have the best semi-truck wreck injury case in the world but if you wait too long you may be totally out of luck.
+You may have the best semi-truck wreck injury case but if you wait too long you may be out of luck.
 Surprising?
-Maybe.
 But, unfortunately true.
-Both Missouri and Kansas have time limits in which truck crash injury claims must be made.
-In the legal system, these are often called a “statute of limitations”.
+Both Missouri and Kansas have time limits on truck crash injury claims.
+These are often called a “statute of limitations”.
 Generally, the time limits which apply to your case are determined by the state in which your truck wreck happened.

-Generally, you must either settle your case within the limitations period, file your truck accident lawsuit within that time and meet other procedural requirements or you will likely lose any right you have to make a claim.
-So as you can see, to properly protect your interests it is ESSENTIAL that you know what the time limits are, how they apply specifically to your case and make sure that you comply with them.
+Generally, you must either settle your case within the limitations period, file your truck accident lawsuit within that time and meet other requirements or you will likely lose your right to make successful a claim.
+To protect your rights it is ESSENTIAL that you know what the time limits are, how they apply in your case and make sure that you comply with them.

 Missouri